ccifuentesr/CARMENES-V/README.md

 ### Mother: the master table

 `cif20.Mother.v01.csv` is the full version of Table A.3 (summary table) in <a href="https://arxiv.org/abs/2007.15077" target="_blank">Cifuentes et al. 2020</a>, available at the CDS via anonymous ftp to cdsarc.u-strasbg.fr(130.79.128.5) or via [*link to CDS in progress*].
 The complete version available here contains 2483 rows and 175 columns.
-It is stored in the root directory and can be manipulated separately with tabular data managemente software such as <a href="http://www.star.bris.ac.uk/~mbt/topcat/" target="_blank">TOPCAT</a>.
+It is stored in the root directory and can be manipulated separately with tabular data management software such as <a href="http://www.star.bris.ac.uk/~mbt/topcat/" target="_blank">TOPCAT</a>.

 **Version history**